Last Updated on Thursday, April 02, 2026

 The South Fork of the American River is a classic "dam-controlled" river with six reservoirs upstream of the whitewater section.
 Due to the large amount of stored water, these upstream reservoirs are able to release water year-round on select days of the week.

-Tom Sawyer Float trips on the easy section of the South Fork are offered during periods of Normal flows.
+Tom Sawyer Float trips on the easy section of the South Fork are expected to start in June and will be available on these same days.

 * No matter what kind of winter California has - lots of precipitation or little, the South Fork of the American's constant flows, many fun and exciting rapids, easy access, and relatively low cost make it one of our best whitewater rivers.